fumieval/rhythm-game-tutorial/draft.md

 Due to its game system, we need to prepare the set of times.
 Let us introduce a new notation to represent timings which is more readable than just the list of decimals.

-This notation is consist of a number of packets, representing a sequence.
+This notation is consist of a number of packets, representing a sequence of bars.
 Each packets contain several lines.
-A [小節] is divided by the length of line. '.' and '-' represents a note and a rest.
+A bar is divided by the length of line. '.' and '-' represents a note and a rest.

     ----.-----------
     .-----------.---